wavefrontHQ/docs/pages/doc/trace_data_details.md

   <code>to.source</code>
   </td>
   <td>
-  Name of a host or container on which the applications or services sent requests.
+  Name of a host or container on which the applications or services received requests.
   </td>
 </tr>
 </table>